- About Us

 Students are encouraged to discuss career goals with their graduate advisor or other members of the French faculty as soon as they begin their studies.
 It is also helpful to visit the Career Services Office in Baker Center, where students can register and be advised of many resources available for career planning.
 Students who take two years to complete work for the M.A. have the option of earning a certificate in teaching English as a foreign language by taking courses in the Department of Linguistics.
 It is also possible to earn licensure to teach French in public schools.
 Consult with your advisor regarding this possibility.
 Industry, business, banking, and travel need employees who not only speak and write foreign languages, but are also knowledgeable about the lives and cultures of the people who communicate in the language.

 All French Teaching Associates must take a minimum of 12 graduate credit hours (3 courses) per term, in addition to one credit of 6920.
 The maximum number of credits covered by the scholarship is 18.
 All new students should take 3 courses in French during their first term.
-This is intended to help teaching associates adjust to graduate studies.
+This policy is intended to help teaching associates adjust to graduate studies.

 Advanced courses in the department are normally not offered during the summer.
 Exceptions include 6930 (Independent Study), 6940 (Directed Readings), 5110, 5120 (in a second language), or a seminar in the department, when offered.
-To benefit from tuition scholarship during the summer term students are required to take a minimum of 9 hours.

 The French Section offers a course or a seminar on all major periods (except the Middle Ages) during each two-year cycle.